psu-epl/psu-epl.github.com/Workshops.md

 * Checking board for shorted traces
 * Properly taking care of your soldering tools.

+Outcome:  You will leave with a working in-line audio amplifier for your speakers or headphones.

 [](**[Intermediate Soldering](https://docs.google.com/forms/d/1OJ-QdR-m-IoBkpHX8NEEv9BMLgh1l4CMEo0rQkFKDXY/viewform?usp=send_form)**)
 **Intermediate Soldering** [](comment this or delete when workshop goes live)